-StudentAidBC helps with the cost of post-secondary education through BC and Canada student loan programs, training grants for in demand occupations, and scholarships.
+StudentAidBC helps with the cost of post-secondary education through BC and Canada student loan programs, training grants for in-demand occupations, and scholarships.
 StudentAidBC also provides information on the costs of post-secondary education, working with individual institutions to process student loans, grants and scholarships, and offering programs that help with loan repayment.
 See Frequently Asked Questions for more information on StudentAidBC.

 Types of Financial Aid

 - Awards recognition for a significant contribution in various area(s) of expertise.
-They acknowledge the contributions that are made by students and may have a monetary value.
+They acknowledge the contributions that are made by students and may have a monetary value

-- Bursary funds used to support students who are in need of financial assistance and have satisfactory academic achievement.
+- Bursary funds are used to support students who are in need of financial assistance and have satisfactory academic achievement.
 Each institution has a bursary program that students can inquire about.
 See Scholarships and Bursaries.

-- Student Loans - both BC and Canada provide student loans.
-These loans are based on financial need and are interest free while you are in enrolled in full time study.
-One application to StudyAidBC covers application to both the BC and Canada student loan program.
+- Student Loans are offered both by the BC government and the Canadian government to provide educational loans.
+These loans are based on financial need and are interest-free while you are in enrolled in full-time study.
+One application to StudentAidBC covers application to both the BC and Canada student loan program.

-- Assistance for Former Youth in Care - former BC youth in care students between the ages of 19-24 years of age are eligible of up to $5,500 in funding to put towards their post-secondary education.
+- Youth Educational Assistance Fund for Former Youth in Care - former BC youth in care students between the ages of 19-24 years of age are eligible of up to $5,500 in funding to put towards their post-secondary education.
 If you have been in the care of the Ministry of Children and Family Development or any delegated Aboriginal agency you may be eligible.
 See Eligibility and How to Apply for more info.